leungkimming/ChatGPT4NFT/README2.md

 * add <PackageReference Include="System.Drawing.Common" Version="8.0.0" />
 * You can test it locally and if ok, deploy to Azure

-## Run unit test on Infura network
+## Run unit test in testing enviornment
 * Run the unit test again today and tomorrow (for testing expired NFT clean up)
 * Record the NFT IDs created
     * Id 1 belongs to your MetaMask web wallet's account
     * Id 2 belongs to your MetaMask mobile wallet's account (it was transferred to MyFriend in one of the unit test)
-## Import NFT to your MetaMask wallet
+## Import NFT to mobile wallets
 * After successful running of unit testing on the Infura network, a few NFTs are created with their Ids recorded
 * Login web or mobile MetaMask wallet
 * Click the 'NFTs' tab in the middle of the wallet